openvstorage/ovs-documentation/knownissues.md

 ## vTemplate

 Once a vDisk is turned into a vTemplate, you can not add, change it settings.
 Making any changes to the vDisks will break the clone functionality of the vTemplate.
+A clone of a vDisk can noty be set as vTemplate.

 ## vPools